chtheodoro/habfuzz/README.md

 •	the Geany text editor (download at www.geany.org)
 •	the GFortran compiler (download at https://gcc.gnu.org/wiki/GFortranBinaries)
 Therefore, it is advised to install the specific additional software to ensure that HABFUZZ is working properly.

+### 3. Installing
+No specific installation of the software is required.
+Just copy the HABFUZZ folder to your hard disk and double-click habfuzz.exe to run the program.
+The HABFUZZ folder includes:

+1. The ‘habfuzz’ subfolder, which contains all the code files of HABFUZZ, which are
+a.
+The fdeclarations.f95 module containing the number of input arrays and all the variables and parameters necessary to run the program.
+b.
+The fuzzifier.f95 subroutine containing the code to apply the fuzzification process (see the ‘usage’ section)
+c.
+The smod.f95, swors.f95 and sopt.f95 subroutines containing the IF-THEN rules according to the management scenario to be implemented (see the ‘usage’ section)
+d.
+The centroid.f95, meanmax.f95, waver.f95 and maxmem.f95 subroutines containing the code to apply the ‘centroid’, ‘mean-max membership’, ‘weighted average’ and ‘maximum membership’ defuzzification processes.

+2. The ‘bin’ subfolder, which includes three necessary .dll files to run the software
+If the user needs to change the code in one of these files, compilation is necessary prior to running the program.
+With the gfortran compiler installed, the user can either type the necessary commands

+      gfortran -c fdeclarations.f95
+      gfortran -c habfuzz.f95 fdeclarations.f95 fuzzifier.f95 smod.f95 swors.f95 sopt.f95 centroid.f95 maxmem.f95 waver.f95 meanmax.f95
+      gfortran -o habfuzz habfuzz.f95 fdeclarations.f95 fuzzifier.f95 smod.f95 swors.f95 sopt.f95 centroid.f95 maxmem.f95 waver.f95 meanmax.f95

+or just run the compile.bat file (included in the ‘habfuzz’ subfolder) to compile (in this case, don’t change the names of files!!!).
+The compiler will then create the new habfuzz.exe and some .o files, which can be discarded by the user.